Man on the Moon (film): Cast

 Several members of the cast of Taxi, including Marilu Henner, Judd Hirsch, Christopher Lloyd, Carol Kane, and Jeff Conaway make cameos, playing themselves.
 Danny DeVito, who was also in the cast of Taxi, co-starred in the film but did not appear as himself.

 Many of Kaufman's other real-life friends and co-stars also appear in the film (although not all as themselves), including Zmuda, Shapiro, Margulies, David Letterman, Paul Shaffer, professional wrestler Jerry Lawler, wrestling announcers Jim Ross and Lance Russell, The Improv founder Budd Friedman, Saturday Night Live creator Lorne Michaels, and actors Vincent Schiavelli and Chad Whitson.
 Michael Richards is played by Norm Macdonald in a recreation of the Fridays show skit.
 According to Jerry Lawler's autobiography It's Good to be the King ... sometimes, WCW wrestler Glenn Gilbertti, better known to wrestling fans as Disco Inferno, was considered for the role of Lawler.

 Kevin Spacey, Edward Norton, Nicolas Cage, John Cusack and Hank Azaria auditioned for the role of Andy Kaufman.

 Production

 Man on the Moon was shot in Los Angeles in the winter of 1998.
 The film's production is notable for Carrey's rigid method acting, staying in-character as Kaufman both on and off the set for the duration of production.
 Carrey's adherence to the role reached the extent where he would develop unscripted tics and habits that were previously characteristic of Kaufman himself.
 Among other examples, Courtney Love noted how Carrey would stuff his clothing with Limburger cheese on the set when playing Kaufman's Tony Clifton character in the film, something Kaufman had done in his own performances of the character.
+During filming, Lawler and Carrey got into an altercation.
+When Lawler informed Forman of Carrey’s demands to do the piledriver stunt himself, Forman wrapped filming for the day.
+Carrey then spat in Lawler's face and Lawler responded by pulling Carrey’s hair and locking him in a sleeper hold, which led to Carrey being hospitalised with 4 compressed vertebrae.

 A documentary, Jim & Andy: The Great Beyond, was released in November 2017.
 Using behind-the-scenes footage, the documentary covers the production of Man on the Moon with a particular focus on Carrey's overwrought method-acting as Kaufman.